 Just between you and me, for a moment I was scared we wouldn’t find our way out.

-This is what it was like for Job at a certain point in his journey.
+This is what it was like for Job at a certain point in his journey through some difficult terrain.
 He didn’t think he was going to make it out of the maze of circumstances he was facing.
 After going through some hellacious problems, Job got completely turned around in his head.
 In fact, he says he was so lost that he couldn’t even find God anymore:

 “I go east, but He is not there.
 I go west, but I cannot find Him.
 I do not see Him in the north, for He is hidden.
 I look to the south, but He is concealed.” -Job 23:8-9